Mehulcoder/Curiosum/readme.md

 2. Make sure you have mongoDb and nodeJs installed and running on your local machine.

-3. Change the path of the terminal to the working directory "Curiosum", In the terminal type:
+3. Change the path of the terminal to the working directory "Curiosum"(which has the **app.js** file), In the terminal type:

+> npm install

+this will install al the required packages for the task.
+Then again in the terminal type:

 > node app.js